AtanasovAtanas/interactive-content/EN/01-Exam/02-Mu-Online.md

 rat 10\|bat 20\|cat 30\|dog 39
 [/input]
 [output]
-You slayed rat.
+You slew rat.
-You slayed bat.
+You slew bat.
-You slayed cat.
+You slew cat.
-You slayed dog.
+You slew dog.
 You've made it!
 Bitcoins: 0
 Health: 1